HIV/AIDS: The Basics

 How is HIV spread?

-HIV is spread through contact with certain body fluids from a person with HIV.
+The spread of HIV from person to person is called HIV transmission.
+HIV is spread only in certain body fluids from a person who has HIV.
 These body fluids include:

 - Pre-seminal fluid